psyciknz/CameraEvents/README.md

 ```
 Which is the last will and testament that can show you the service is alive.

-An alert messafge will be posted to the topic as follows:
+An alert message will be posted to the topic as follows:
 ```
 CameraEvents/<code>/<channel>
 ```